oospina/spatial_transcriptomics_leptomeningeal_disease/README.md

 * `unsupervised_clustering/unsuperv_cluster_separate.Rmd`: A pipeline to read Space Ranger outputs and create a Seurat object for each sample, resulting in a named list of seurat objects.
 Both log-transformed and SCT-transformed data are generated.
 Louvain clusters are identified for each sample.
-The named list containing Seurat objects is used in downstream analyses (e.g., spot phenoytyping).
+The named list containing Seurat objects is used in downstream analyses (e.g., spot phenoytyping), and is referenced as '[NAMED_LIST_SEURAT_OBJECTS]' in the scripts.

 ## `spot_phenotyping_stdeconvolve`
 The `spot_phenotyping_stdeconvolve` folder contains code to fit Latent Dirichlet Allocation (LDA)